Worker

 });

-This config is shared by both the CLI worker and your app.
+This config is shared by both the CLI worker and your application code.

 pidgey worker dev